NUG01/fastspring-molare/src/readme.md

 // ...

-// Check if the user is subscribed if (SubscriptionHelper::isSubscribed()) {
+// Check If the user is subscribed if (SubscriptionHelper::isSubscribed()) {
     // Handle subscribed user
 }

-// Check if the user\'s subscription has expired if (SubscriptionHelper::subscriptionExpired()) {
+// Check If the user\'s subscription has expired if (SubscriptionHelper::subscriptionExpired()) {
     // Handle expired subscription
 }